 OECD Home › Economy › More News

-Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, point to growth picking up in most major economies.
+Composite leading indicators (CLIs), designed to anticipate turning points in economic activity relative to trend, point to moderate improvements in growth in most major economies.

 New Zealand’s key challenges are to achieve sustainable and equitable growth while reducing macroeconomic vulnerabilities.
 Policies are on the right track, and reforms should focus on improving productivity and the distribution of skills.

 Consumer prices in the OECD area rose by 1.3% in the year to April 2013, the lowest annual inflation rate since October 2009.
 Energy prices fell to 1.3% in the year to April, compared with an increase of 0.9% in the year to March.
 On the other hand, annual food price inflation rose by 2.0% in April, up from 1.7% in March.
 Excluding food and energy, the OECD annual inflation rate slowed to 1.4% in April, compared with 1.6% in March.

 The problems of Japanese agriculture – in particular low productivity and the prevalence of part-time farmers and small plots have been evident for the past 50 years.

 Income inequality and relative poverty in the United States are among the highest in the OECD and have substantially increased over the past decades.
 These developments have been associated with a number of other worrying statistics, including low intergenerational social mobility and weak real income growth for many households.

 Intergovernmental fiscal frameworks usually reflect fundamental societal choices and history and are not foremost geared towards achieving economic policy objectives.
 Yet, like most institutional arrangements, fiscal relations affect the behaviour of firms, households and governments and thereby economic activity.